jpolo/laptop/README.md

 - 🤖 Automated : provide all *required* tools with almost no manual action
 - ✅ Safe : multiple runs should always work
-- 🧑‍🏫 Opiniated yet Customizable : some configurations might not suit everybody, but for most people it will provide a great working experience.
+- 🧑‍🏫 Opinionated yet Customizable : some configurations might not suit everybody, but for most people it will provide a great working experience.
 When possible, provide a simple way to customize/override setup

 ## 🚀 Launch installation